valeriupredoi/bgcval2/README.md

 rsync -av lotus_bgcval2.sh lotus_bgcval2_$USER.sh
 ```
 From there, you'll need to edit your copy of the file `lotus_bgcval2_$USER.sh`.

-In this file, you'll need to check:
+In this file, you'll need to edit the following bash objects:

-1. the bgcavl2 conda environment (default is bgcval2)
+1. `CONDA_ENV`: The bgcavl2 conda environment (default is bgcval2)
-2. the path to your bgcval2 directory (default is ~/bgcval2)
+2. `BGCVAL2_PATH`: The path to your bgcval2 directory (default is ~/bgcval2)
-3. Add your suite yml to the running section.
+3. `BGCVAL2_SUITE`: Your yml comparison suite file. (no default)

+You may also need to edit the job time limit, at the top of the file.
+The default it set to 6 hours.

 Once that is done, the script is submitted to LOTUS with:
 ```